GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Methodology

-Then, Attention~\cite{vaswani2017attention} is applied to $\{Q_p^i ,K_{a}^i,V_{a}^i\}$, where the representation of protein sequence extract helpful, relevant information from the substructure-based molecular encoding.
+Then, Attention~\cite{vaswani2017attention} is applied to $\{Q_p^i ,K_{a}^i,V_{a}^i\}$, where the representation of protein sequence extracts helpful, relevant information from the substructure-based molecular encoding.
 The obtained representation $o_p^i$ stores the helpful structure information for restoring missing amino aids.
-We then add up $o_p^i$ and $\mathbf{E}_{p}^i$ to integrate information, resulting in the representation $\hat{\mathbf{E}}_p^i$ as follows:
+We then add up $o_p^i$ and $\mathbf{E}_{p}^i$ to integrate information, resulting in the representation $\hat{\mathbf{E}}_p^i$ as follows: -0.20in \begin{small}

-The resulting representation $\hat{\mathbf{E}}_p^i$ integrates the helpful, relevant structure information that benefits the restoration of missing amino acids.
+\end{small} -0.1in The resulting representation $\hat{\mathbf{E}}_p^i$ integrates the helpful, relevant structure information that benefits the restoration of missing amino acids.
 We finally forward $\hat{\mathbf{E}}_p^i$ through a residual multi-layer perceptron to obtain the output representation of the $i$-th block, which also serves as the input to the $(i+1)$-th block.

-By training with both protein 3D distance encoding and substructure-based molecular encoding, the model can not only go beyond simply memorizing sequence patterns but also actively decode the underlying structural and chemical principles that govern protein functionality.